ehtbanton/Exammer/USER_MANAGEMENT.md

 When a user's access level is changed or they're deleted:
 1. Their session is immediately invalidated in the database
 2. The server sends a real-time notification via Server-Sent Events (SSE)
-3. The user's browser receives the notification instantly and redirects to signin
+3. All browser tabs/windows signed in as that user receive the notification instantly
-4. They see their updated access level on next signin (or can't sign in if deleted)
+4. Pages automatically refresh to reflect the new access level (or redirect to signin if deleted)

 **Technical Details:**
 - Uses Server-Sent Events (SSE) for real-time push notifications